cybertec-postgresql/pgwatch/docs/custom_installation.md

     dependencies.
 1. Add some databases to the monitoring configuration via the Web UI or directly in the Config DB.
-1. Start the pgwatch3 metrics collection agent and monitor the logs for any problems.
+1. Start the pgwatch metrics collection agent and monitor the logs for any problems.
-1. Install and configure Grafana and import the pgwatch3 sample dashboards to start analyzing the metrics.
+1. Install and configure Grafana and import the pgwatch sample dashboards to start analyzing the metrics.
 1. Make sure that there are auto-start SystemD services for all components in place and optionally set up also backups.